muratk5n/thirdwave/en/tweets/2022/week29.md

 ---

 As a comparison..
-Norstream 1 has a full daily gas capacity of around 150 million cubic meters.
+Nordstream 1 has a full daily gas capacity of around 150 million cubic meters.
 Natural gas has 10.55 kWh per cubic meters, 10.55 * 150 * 1000000 / (24*1e6) equals 65 Gigawatts.